What is the contraceptive implant?

 Bleeding patterns are likely to change:

-- periods may be at the normal times, but they may be lighter and less painful
+- bleeding may become lighter and less painful

-Many women have no other side effects.
-Some may experience the following problems.
+Many people have no other side effects.
+Some may experience the following problems:

-Headaches, breast pain and mood changes can occur and may go away after the initial few weeks.
+- Headaches, breast pain, hair thinning and mood changes can occur but usually go away within a few weeks/months.

-What should I do if I get frequent or heavy bleeding?
+What should I do if I get changes in bleeding?

 Who can use the implant?

-This method suits most women, from young women to women around menopause, who don’t mind having an implant under their skin.
-It’s relatively safe for heavy smokers and people with diabetes.
+This method suits most people no matter what age up to menopause, who don’t mind having an implant under their skin.
+It’s safe for heavy smokers and people with diabetes, high blood pressure and high cholesterol.

-Pregnant women, women with breast cancer, women with unexplained vaginal bleeding, women with severe liver disease or using medication that affects the liver, should not use the implant.
+People who are pregnant, people with breast cancer, people with unexplained vaginal bleeding, people with severe liver disease or using medication that affects the liver, should not use the implant.